For events

 Then the event ended.
 The conversation about your product — the real one, the one that happens on the flight home, in Slack with their team, in ChatGPT at midnight — happened somewhere you don't own.
 With information you didn't supply.

 You got badge data.
-They got a generic follow-up email.
+The follow-up that went out couldn't tell anyone apart.
 And the six-figure investment became a spreadsheet of names.

 What you spent